JuliaFinance/Currencies.jl/doc/display.rst

 Currently, the available styles are: :code:`:finance`, :code:`:us`, :code:`:european`, and :code:`:brief`.
 The :code:`:us` and :code:`:european`
 styles conflict and cannot be used together.
+A :code:`:latex` style is provided to make formatting work nicely in LaTeX math mode, and a :code:`:plain` style (which has no requirements) is also provided for consistency.